 The majority of our animal service calls are about cats and dogs.
 Being a responsible owner enhances the safety of the whole community.

 Cat Owner Responsibilities

-- Cats must wear owner identification tags.
+- Cats should wear owner identification and rabies vaccination tags.

 - Cats must be leashed when off owner's property.

 - Cats must not be allowed to run-at-large or trespass on public or private property.

 - Cat laws vary throughout the state.
 Contact your local municipality for more information on cat laws in your community.